 Our job as doctors is to assess your overall digestive function and determine whether you are eating the most appropriate diet for your optimal health.
 We do not believe in “fad diets” or that there is one optimal diet for everyone.
-Vegetarian or vegan diets are the best choice for some people, while detrimental for others.
 In the course of working with you, we will likely ask you to keep a health journal indicating what you are eating and how you feel as one way of assessing these issues.
 We may also suggest specialized testing in order to evaluate digestive function, intestinal health, food sensitivities, or nutritional status.

 When dietary recommendations are made, we often suggest the changes be instituted for the entire family so as to normalize the “new” diet and make the changes easier for you—especially if you are doing the majority of the food preparation.